xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SET.DIALOG.DEFAULT**(**object\_id\_text**)

-Object\_id\_text    is the name of the button control to set as the default button, as in "Button 5".
+Object\_id\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the button control to set as the default button, as in "Button 5".

 **Related Function**

-SET.DIALOG.FOCUS   Sets the focus of a dialog box
+SET.DIALOG.FOCUS&nbsp;&nbsp;&nbsp;Sets the focus of a dialog box

 Return to [top](#Q)